Non-unique weak solutions in Leray-Hopf class of the 3D Hall-MHD system: Introduction

 was proposed by astrophysicists.
 In (\ref{HMHD}), $u$, $p$ and $B$ represent the fluid velocity field, the scalar pressure, and the magnetic field, respectively; they are the unknown functions on the spacial-time domain $\Omega\times [0,\infty)$.
 In the present paper, we take $\Omega=\mathbb T^3$.
 The parameter $\zeta$ in front of the Hall term indicates the strength of the Hall effect.
-For mathematical study on this model which was started not a long time ago, we refer to \cite{ADFL, CL, CS, CWW, CW, Dai1, DL, DS} and references therein.
+For mathematical study on this model during the last few decades, we refer to \cite{ADFL, CL, CS, CWW, CW, Dai1, DL, DS} and references therein.

 We notice that system (\ref{HMHD}) with $\zeta=0$ is the usual MHD model.
-In this case, one also observes that the magnetic field equation is essentially linear in $B$, while the velocity equation is obviously the Navier-Stokes equation (NSE) with a Lorentz force term.
-Due to the linear character of the magnetic field equation, it is expected that the properties of solutions to the MHD system do not seriously deviate from those of the solutions to the NSE.
+In this case, one also observes that the magnetic field equation is essentially linear in $B$, while the velocity equation is obviously the Navier-Stokes equation (NSE) with a force term.
+Due to the linear feature of the magnetic field equation, it is expected that the properties of solutions to the MHD system do not seriously deviate from those of the solutions to the NSE.
 In fact, a vast amount of work for the MHD and the NSE have shown this consistence.

 However, for the Hall MHD system (\ref{HMHD}) with $\zeta>0$, the situation is drastically different, comparing to the usual MHD system.
 On one hand, the equation of $B$ is nonlinear with a strong nonlinear Hall term which is actually more singular than $u\cdot \nabla u$ in the NSE; on the other hand, a natural scaling does not exist for the Hall MHD system, while the MHD system shares the same natural scaling as for the NSE.
 More discussion on the scaling analysis will be provided at a later point.
 Due to the obvious difference of the two systems, a natural question is that: how does the presence of the Hall term change the behavior of solutions?
 Since the Hall term is more singular than other nonlinear terms in the system, one expectation is that it is probably more approachable to construct wild solutions and to discover severe ill-posedness for the Hall-MHD system.
-Searching wild solutions and justifying ill-posedness for fluid equations remains mathematically interesting and physically important before one can give a positive answer to the global regularity problem of these equations.
+Searching wild solutions and justifying ill-posedness for fluid equations remains mathematically interesting and physically important before one can give an affirmative answer to the global regularity problem of these equations.